strategyflowio/strategyflowio/README.md

 ## Open Source

-This GitHub profile contains selected automation workflows, integration examples, reusable components, and technical resources developed by StrategyFlow.
+This GitHub profile contains selected automation workflows, integration examples, reusable components, and technical resources developed by Finnovus Consulting.

 More projects will be published soon.